IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### Video

 #### I don’t see the video file type I need.
 Not all video file formats are going to be available for all files.
-If you need a specific file format, type or file size contact [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).
+If you need a specific file format, please contact [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).

 #### My download won't start.
 The download button isn't working.
 What now?
 We don’t mean to be un-diplomatic, but chances are very good that your browser or network are to blame.
 Try accessing the video from a different browser (we recommend using Chrome for optimal performance) or check the network connection on your device to make sure it's strong, then try downloading again.